ANRGUSC/Broadcast_Bully/README.md

 There are two main files provided in the repo:  1) udp_broadcast.py which contains the class UDPBroadcastProtocol including methods to make a UDP broadcast connection and receive a datagram, and 2) broadcast_bully.py which is the main program implementing the leader election protocol which uses the UDPBroadcastProtocol class.

 ## Code Documentation
 The python code in both modules are documented in the following files: [broadcast_bully.html](https://htmlpreview.github.io/?https://github.com/ANRGUSC/Broadcast_Bully/blob/main/broadcast_bully.html) and  [udp_broadcast.html](https://htmlpreview.github.io/?https://github.com/ANRGUSC/Broadcast_Bully/blob/main/udp_broadcast.html).
-Pydoc was used to generate readable documentation.
+Pydoc was used to generate this documentation.